 Additional hikes after the Machu Picchu tour:

-• Machu Picchu Montaña – Tickets must be booked in advance at $75 per person.
-It takes 3.5 hours round trip.
+• Machu Picchu Montaña – US$ 68 per person.
+It takes 3.5 hours round trip to complete this hike.
+Tickets must be booked in advance.

-The full itinerary of Huchuy Qosqo + Short Inca Trail
+Full itinerary of Huchuy Qosqo + Short Inca Trail

 Day 1: Cusco – Tambomachay – Kenko Village

-We will depart from your hotel in Cusco at 7:00 am after breakfast and drive to Tambomachay, just 20 minutes outside of the city.
-Once at the trailhead, we will start slowly hiking up to the highest mountain passes of Cusco, with vast grasslands, birds, and beautiful lakes along the way.
+We will depart from your hotel in Cusco at 7:00 am and drive to Tambomachay, just 20 minutes outside of the city.
+Once at the trailhead, we will start hiking slowly up to the highest mountain passes of Cusco, with vast grasslands, birds, and beautiful lakes along the way.
 The hike is about 4 hours to lunch in Koriccocha Lake at 3700m (12139ft).
 Our trekking chef will prepare delicious meals using fresh local products.

 Once lunch is over, we will start the second part of the day with 2 hours hike to Kenko Village at 3800m (12467ft); along the way is possible to sport herds of Llamas and alpacas that belong to villagers; Kenko is a small village with few hundred inhabitants who survive from the agriculture.